syncfusion-content/xamarin-docs/Xamarin/SfRotator/getting-started.md

 ## Setting Navigation Mode

-SfRoator provides option to display the navigating items either in Thumbnail or Dots mode.
+SfRotator provides option to display the navigating items either in Thumbnail or Dots mode.
 The navigation mode for navigating items can be decided using `NavigationMode` property.

 {% tabs %}